KJKan/mcfarland/Tutorial.md

 # Build the statistical models

-Now we 'know' our data, let's start with the rela job, building the network and latent variable models
+Now we 'know' our data, let's start with the real job, building the our statistical models.

 ## Theoretical model

-Theoretically speaking the WAIS measures the following latent variables, Verbal ability, Perceptual Organization, Working Memory Capacity, and Cognitive Speed.
+Theoretically speaking, the WAIS measures the following latent variables, Verbal ability, Perceptual Organization, Working Memory Capacity, and Cognitive Speed.

 ```{r}
 # latent constructs to be measured (etas)